The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/skills-overview.md

 **Astrodyne**

-* Astrodyne grants a buff depending on unique seals in your Arcana gauge
+* Astrodyne grants a buff depending on unique seals in your Arcana Gauge
-* You need three seals in your arcana gauge to activate Astrodyne no matter the unique seals
+* You need three seals in your Arcana Gauge to activate Astrodyne no matter the unique seals
 * Uses a weave window
 * This buff grants effects based on the number of unique seals you have.
                *At least one unique seal gives you 2,500mp over 15s.*